Overview

 Implementation

-and the additional method toPreview()
+rpreview is supported by the new Command, ResumePreviewCommand and the additional method toPreview() implemented

-, which return the content of the item in textual format.
+in Internship, Project and Skill, which return the content of the item in textual format.

 Given below is an example usage scenario: